 Tuesday – Sunday 10:00 to 20:00

-Decked out and dazzling, the full restaurant and terrace bar is located just steps from the Duomo Cathedral.
+Decked out and dazzling, the full restaurant and terrace bar is just steps from the Duomo Cathedral.
 The decor inside the restaurant itself perfectly reflects the look — and taste — of the cocktail itself.
 Bubbles and bright shades of orange adorn the walls, furniture, and light fixtures.

 Mini sandwiches and paper cones of crispy salted potato chips accompany any cocktail purchase making it the quintessential aperitif experience (the potato chips are fried in sunflower oil for those wondering).